You are here

 Summary

-• The SMM recorded an explosion inside the Zolote disengagement area.
+• The Mission recorded projectiles in flight inside the disengagement area near Zolote.

-• Restrictions of the Mission’s access continued in all three disengagement areas and elsewhere.*
+• Restrictions of the SMM’s access continued in the disengagement areas and elsewhere.
+Its freedom of movement was also denied in non-government-controlled Maiorove.*

 Ceasefire violations[1]

-In Donetsk region, the SMM recorded fewer ceasefire violations, including, however, more explosions (about 250), compared with the previous reporting period (about 180 explosions).
-The majority of ceasefire violations were recordedin areas west and south-west of Yasynuvata (non-government-controlled, 16km north-east of Donetsk), in areas north-north-west, north-west and south-west of Horlivka (non-government-controlled, 39km north-east of Donetsk) and in areas north, south-west and west of Marinka (government-controlled, 23km south-west of Donetsk).
+In Donetsk region, the SMM recorded more ceasefire violations, including more explosions (about 384), compared with the previous reporting period (about 125 explosions).
+The majority of ceasefire violations were recorded at: southerly directions and north-westerly directions of Yasynuvata (non-government-controlled, 16km north-east of Donetsk), including 71 explosions assessed as impacts of automated grenade launcher rounds; westerly directions of Horlivka (non-government-controlled, 39km north-east of Donetsk), including 169 undetermined explosions; and south of Pyshchevyk (government-controlled, 25km north-east of Mariupol).
+Positioned in Oleksandrivka (non-government-controlled, 20km south-west of Donetsk), the SMM heard and saw an explosion, assessed as an impact at a distance of 650m west.

-During the day on 3 May, positioned inside the disengagement area near Stanytsia Luhanska (government-controlled, 16km north-east of Luhansk), the SMM observed a calm situation.[3]
+During the day on 3 July, positioned close to the disengagement area near Petrivske (non-government-controlled, 41km south of Donetsk), the SMM observed a calm situation.[4]

 Withdrawal of weapons